TheWorldAvatar/Viz-Backend-Agent/README.md

 <baseURL>/vis-backend-agent/{type}/count
 ```

 where `{type}`is the requested identifier that must correspond to a target class in`./resources/application-form.json`.
+To retrieve a count of instances meeting specific criteria, users can include filters as query parameters, following the structure: `field=value1|value2`, where `field` is the name of the field filter.
+If multiple values are provided for a **single** field, they must be separated by **the pipe delimiter** (`|`)."

 ##### Get all instances